 The Protected Species Liaison Officer Programme has recently received turtle de-hooker kits, which they have provided to surface longline vessels.
 Kits include de-hookers of three sizes (small, medium, and large), a long-handled line-cutter and spare blades, bolt cutters, and scissors.
-The medium-sized de-hooker has a bite-blocker fitted.
-Some vessels already carry bolt-cutters and dip-nets.

-- (c) Monitoring usage of bycatch mitigation measures: - i.
+(c) Monitoring usage of bycatch mitigation measures:

+i.
 Describe the methods being used to monitor compliance with bycatch mitigation measures (e.g. types of port inspections conducted and other monitoring and surveillance programs used to monitor compliance).
 Include details of the level of coverage (e.g. proportion of vessels inspected each year):

 Compliance with these measures is monitored through at-sea and in-port inspections by Fisheries Officers, aerial surveillance from military aircraft, and the placement of observers on board vessels.
 Observer reports indicating problems with use of mitigation equipment are prioritised for follow-up with vessel operators.
 These are then followed up by Fishery Officers.
+Additionally, new electronic reporting requirements that will come into effect in 2021 will require additional reporting for the surface longline (SLL) fleet on seabird mitigation measures and line weighting regimes.